New Zealand Customs Service

-New Zealand's current Minister of Customs is Meka Whaitiri.

 History

 Customs is the oldest government department in New Zealand.
 Formed on 5 January 1840, it pre-dates the signing of the Treaty of Waitangi by one month.
 Its early establishment was necessary to collect revenue for the fledgling government, and over the years duties, tariffs and taxes collected by Customs have remained a major source of revenue for the country, although customs has also been used to impose various control over the movement of people and the distribution of particular products, in particular alcohol and tobacco.

 In 1996, the New Zealand Customs Department was renamed the New Zealand Customs Service.

 In recent years Customs has modernised itself in order to keep pace with new technologies and the ever-increasing volumes of international passengers and trade, while balancing its law enforcement and compliance obligations.
 Staffing levels sit between 1300 and 1500 nationally, with its head office located in Wellington.

-Staff are based at various ports and locations around New Zealand and are a mixture of frontline uniformed staff such as those seen at the airports and sea ports, as well as plainclothes staff in varying other roles.
+In May 2025, Customs Minister Casey Costello announced that the New Zealand Government would allocate funds from the 2025 New Zealand budget to create a new overseas-based officer to assist with investigations and information sharing.